REQUIREMENTS FOR THE A.B. IN GOVERNMENT

 A call for applications from interested juniors is issued in the fall.
 The Honors Program begins in the spring semester of junior year.
 Note: Students studying abroad in the spring of their junior year are not eligible for the Honors Program.

 Prerequisites for the program include a declared government major and a minimum GPA of 3.5 overall and in government courses.

 In the initial semester, students take an advanced seminar in Political Theory—which satisfies the requirement for a second political theory course in the major—and GOVT-201: Analysis of Political Data (unless they have already taken the course).
 Students prepare a thesis proposal in the fall of their senior year, in the Honors Research Seminar, and complete the thesis, in a three-credit tutorial with their mentor, in the spring.
 The thesis satisfies the requirement for a Department Seminar.
 All four required Honors courses count as electives for the major.

 Students defend their work in an oral examination at the conclusion of their last semester.
 Those the faculty deem to have succeeded in writing an Honors quality thesis receive Honors in the major at graduation.

-Students in the College and MSB who minor in government must take the four introductory courses of the Government major and any two electives.
+Students in the College and MSB who minor in government must take the four foundational courses of the Government major and any two electives.
 Students in SFS and NHS who minor in Government also complete six courses, after meeting with the director of undergraduate studies to determine if any modification should be made for the foundational courses requirement.
 Students can receive minor credit for no more than one course taken outside of the university; transfer students may receive minor credit for up to two political science courses taken at another college or university.

 For more information about the requirements for a major or minor in Government, please see the Undergraduate Program Handbook.